 - 2. For four years, commencing in 2016/17 the Government introduced a compulsory 1% reduction in Social and Affordable rents.
 There was no discretion in making this change and it applied to all council tenants.
 The 1% reduction was implemented in April 2016 and was followed by a further 1% cumulative reduction from April each year for the three years to 2019/20.
 From 2020/21, the rent reduction stopped and has been replaced with rental increases of CPI + 1%.
-This would have been 11.1% for 2023/24, the government has however restricted the rent increase for 2023/24 to a maximum of 7%, while the council has decided to apply 5.99% for 2023/24.
+This would have been 11.1% for 2023/24, the government however restricted the rent increase for 2023/24 to a maximum of 7%, while the council decided to apply 5.99% for 2023/24. - 3.
+For 2024/25 rental increases of CPI + 1% is to be reinstated, resulting in a rent increase of 7.7%.
 The Council will continue increasing rents to formula rent when properties are re-let whilst still maintaining the compulsory rental changes.
-Formula rent is a calculation by Government to ensure all properties of a similar nature (e.g. location, no. of bedrooms) have similar rent levels for tenants. - 3.
+Formula rent is a calculation by Government to ensure all properties of a similar nature (e.g. location, no. of bedrooms) have similar rent levels for tenants. - 4.
 Every year, the Council produce an updated 30-year business plan for the HRA.
 The allocated debt is based on a notional valuation of the Council's housing stock and a 30 year notional business plan of income and expenditure.
 The HRA will incur an annual interest charge and principal debt repayment over the majority of the plan.
-Over the next three years a further £3.3m of debt is to be repaid.
-The estimated debt as at the 31st March 2026 is £101m.
+Over the next three years a further £5.8m of debt is to be repaid.
+The estimated debt as at the 31st March 2027 is £111m.
 This includes the additional borrowing related to the Gorse Ride Redevelopment project agreed by Executive in February 2022.
-Revenue budget provision for debt repayment is included under the HRA voluntary revenue provision line in Appendix A. - 4.
+Revenue budget provision for debt repayment is included under the HRA voluntary revenue provision line in Appendix A. - 5.
 The Council will need to consider its appetite for debt over the 30 year period in light of legislative changes, economic uncertainty and level of future borrowing.
-Key features of the HRA budget submission are; - a) The HRA Capital Programme for 2023/24 will be £11.6m plus any carry forwards from 2022/23, followed by indicative budgets of £25.1m in 2024/25 and £21.7m in 2025/26.
+Key features of the HRA budget submission are; - a) The HRA Capital Programme for 2024/25 will be £10.6m plus any carry forwards from 2023/24, followed by indicative budgets of £20.5m in 2025/26 and £19.0m in 2026/27.
 This additional increase in the capital programme compared to previous years is due to the Gorse Ride Redevelopment project.
 The capital programme excluding Gorse Ride has remained at similar levels to previous years.
-The programme assumes all retained right to buy receipts are utilised. - b) Rental income will be based on an increase of 5.99%, lower than the government requirements for a maximum increase of 7% for 2023/24.
-The policy on future years rental increases are uncertain at present due to the rent increase cap of 7% only relating to one year.
-Increases of 3% for 2024/25 and 2025/26 have been assumed for budget purposes in Appendix A. Future rent increases will be subject to the budget setting process when required.
+The programme assumes all retained right to buy receipts are utilised. - b) Rental income will be based on government requirements for increase of 1% + Consumer Price Inflation (CPI) as at the end of September 2023.